remix-run/remix/docs/tutorials/blog.md

 }
 ```

 Loaders are the backend "API" for their component and it's already wired up for you through `useLoaderData`.
-It's a little wild how blurry the line is between the client and the server in a Remix route.
+It's a little wild how blurry the line is between the client and the serever in a Remix route.
 If you have your server and browser consoles both open, you'll note that they both logged our post data.
 That's because Remix rendered on the server to send a full HTML document like a traditional web framework, but it also hydrated in the client and logged there too.

 💿 Render links to our posts